Quick tips on how to develop on the Rover and where to look for any info on its hacks and mods.

-You can now add anything you like to the quarter keeping it out of view and safe in the Rover internals.
-There are 4x m4 threads ready to hold your modules that can fit a FIBOX ABS B 65 G plastic case to keep your add-ons nice and tidy from the outside and waterproof inside - hint: similar box is used for the Rover battery.
+You can now add anything you like to the quarter keeping it out of view and safe in the Rover's internals.
+There are 4x m4 threads there ready to hold your modules that can fit a FIBOX ABS B 65 G plastic case to keep your add-ons nice and tidy from the outside and waterproof inside – hint: similar box is used for the Rover's battery.

-Here you’ll add: second Raspberry Pi (or other SBC), additional battery, additional network module, power converters
+Here, you’ll add: another Raspberry Pi (or other SBC), additional battery, additional network module, power converters

-The architecture of the Rover electronics allows for almost unlimited extensions using either internal Raspberry Pi ports or Core2-ROS interfaces.
-What’s more, the box itself is designed to be easy-opened and modified to keep any modules close to the main electronics.
+The architecture of the Rover's electronics allows for almost unlimited extensions using either internal Raspberry Pi ports or Core2-ROS/LeoCore interfaces.
+What’s more, the box itself is designed to be easily opened and modified to keep any modules close to the main electronics.

-The box and its cover are designed to be 3d-printed (are even 3d-printed in the stock Rovers).
+The box and its cover are designed to be 3d-printed (and in the stock Rovers, they are).
 The covers have ready-to-use mounting points where you can implement a universal mounting plate or anything of your own design and then assemble your own modules to be kept internally.
-This way you make sure you have unobstructed access to Core2-ROS and Raspberry Pi ports with no need of routing cables out of the box and keep your work watertight.
+This way, you make sure you have unobstructed access the to Core2-ROS/LeoCore and Raspberry Pi ports with no need of routing cables out of the box and keep your work watertight.

-If you still need external access (as for proximity sensors, additional lights, cameras) you can modify the cover on your own or use Dev Cover project that provides a rear opening for cables at a cost of waterproofness.
-This way you can easily route cables out of the box and quickly try your ideas before you design something more elaborate.
+If you still need external access (as for proximity sensors, additional lights, cameras), you can modify the cover on your own or use Dev Cover project that provides a rear opening for cables at the cost of waterproofness.
+This way, you can easily route cables out of the box and quickly try your ideas before you design something more elaborate.
 Then, if you need to access components externally, you can edit the cover to your own needs and just switch the stock one (as we showed with IR-lights cover project).